projectara/greybus-spec/source/special/control.rst

     This Operation may be used by the AP to request the Bundle to enter a low-power state.

+.. c:function:: int bundle_resume(u8 bundle_id);

+    This Operation may be used by the AP to request the Bundle to exit the low-power state.

 Greybus Control Operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^